3nids/qgiscombomanager/README.md

 ```python
 BandCombo(widget, rasterLayerCombo, initBand=None)
 ```
 * **widget**: the qcombobox widget
 * **rasterLayerCombo**: the combobox defining the raster layer
 * **initBand**: the initially selected band (integer) or a lambda function returning it (it could look for a value in settings)

+This class offer a convenient method:
+* `getBand()`: returns the name of the currently selected band

+The BandCombo will also emit a signal:

+* `bandChanged(str)`: whenever the band changes it will emit this signal with the new band name.

 ## Using git submodules